Blog

 Participle II is formed differently for regular and irregular verbs.

-Regular verbs get prefix at the beginning ge- and at the end -t.
+Regular verbs are prefixed with ge- and at the end -t.

-With irregular verbs, it looks a bit more complicated.
-Sometimes there is a -en or the vowels in the verb stem are changed to
+With irregular verbs, things are a little more complicated.
+Sometimes at the end -en or the vowels in the verb stem are changed

 Example: read (infinitive) -read (participle II)